Argonne-National-Laboratory/node-red-contrib-ocpp/README.md

 }
 ```
 The incoming messages require a response (sent through the *[server response](#server-response)* node), and those responses should be sent within
 a resonable amount of time.
-The ocpp-server node will cancle any outstanding responses after a 2 minute time period.
+The ocpp-server node will cancel any outstanding responses after a 2 minute time period.
 The EVSE side
 may timeout awaiting a response even sooner than that depending on their configuration.

 ---